JonathanRReed/JonathanRReed/README.md

 ## About

-I'm a Medical Neuroscience major at UT Dallas passionate about tech.
+I'm a Cybersecurity & Risk Management major at UT Dallas.
+I build small, fun tools.

 ---